tgecho/esimmler.com/content/2020-07-08-building-canrun-part-1.md

 ---

+[^reading]: I'm sorry to say that despite [The Reasoned Schemer](http://minikanren.org/#trs)'s status as the classic book on [miniKanren](http://minikanren.org/), it never really clicked for me.
+Similarly, most of the other resources I've found on were either too deep or too toylike.
+This is not a critism or complaint!
+Logic programming is a niche, and I'm very grateful to those who have shared their work.

+---

 [^languages]: I actually used TypeScript for some of the very earliest prototyping due to its familiarity and relative malleability.
-So I learned about a logic programming approach that originated in Lisp from a Rubyist, started in TypeScript and finally built the thing in Rust.
+So I learned about a logic programming approach that originated in Lisp from a Rubyist, started coding in TypeScript and finally built the thing in Rust. 'cause why not?

 ---

 [^typedlogic]: The most substantial prior art for statically typed logic programming I found was [Mercury](http://www.mercurylang.org/) and [OCanren](https://github.com/JetBrains-Research/OCanren).
 As is typical, I did not spend nearly enough time trying to glean insight before I set out on my own.

+---

+[^anymap]: This is not quite the same as something like [AnyMap](https://github.com/chris-morgan/anymap), which depends on [types having a `'static` lifetime](https://doc.rust-lang.org/std/any/struct.TypeId.html) for reasons I don't claim to fully understand.

 ---